beenotung/res-index/README.md

 This project aim to actively index some github repositories and npm packages to enable more inclusive searching.

-In addition, this project try be SEO-friendly.
+In addition, this project try to be SEO-friendly.
 Hopefully, it can improve google's search result overtime.

 ## Development